nalarkin/nlarkin-us/articles/the-world-is-flat.md

 title: 'The World is Flat!'
 date: '2020-01-01'
 authorId: 'will-smith'
+description: 'The science is out there people!
+You just need to look at these youtube videos as prooof.'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.